john-savill/home_network/AI_notes.md

 Outputs from the prompts can be found in the [ai_code_results](ai_code_results/) directory.

- - ministral on ollama: about 4 mins to start up, very thorough itinerary about 12 mins total though.
+ - ministral on ollama: **Context limiting from ollama config** about 4 mins to start up, very thorough itinerary about 12 mins total though.
 Yaml very detailed again over 12 mins total, very slow.
- - ministral on llama.cpp: required context limiting to run.
-Noticably slower ininerary but detailed and kept to 2 days but used up over a third of it's context cache.
+ - ministral on llama.cpp: **required context limiting to run.** Noticably slower ininerary but detailed and kept to 2 days but used up over a third of it's context cache.
 Same happened with the .yaml prompt, very detailed.
 Speed seems to tail off the longer the prompt is working for.

- - llama32 on llama.cpp: required context limiting to get it to run.
-Good weekend itinerary, created a whole advanced template for 2nd primpt (using up context). c code looks good.
+ - llama32 on llama.cpp: **required context limiting to get it to run.** Good weekend itinerary, created a whole advanced template for 2nd primpt (using up context). c code looks good.

  - Qwen on llama.cpp: went up to 5 days on weekend prompt on llama.cpp, maybe confused.
 Handled the others well, instant feedback, templace and C code look good.